saisantosh1012/speed-breaker-pothole-detection-system-using-python/README.md

 # speed-breaker-pothole-detection-system-using-python
 A speed breaker and pothole detection system using Python typically involves capturing video footage of a road using a camera or a smartphone.
 Then, using computer vision techniques and machine learning algorithms, the system detects the presence of speed breakers and potholes in the video frames.

+The system may use techniques such as edge detection, contour detection, and object detection to identify the speed breakers and potholes in the video frames.
+The detected speed breakers and potholes may be highlighted on the video frames or marked on a map of the road.

+The system may also use additional sensors such as GPS and accelerometers to improve the accuracy of the detection and determine the severity of the detected speed breakers and potholes.
+The system may provide alerts or notifications to drivers, authorities, or road maintenance crews regarding the detected road hazards.

 ![WhatsApp Image 2020-03-01 at 4 17 58 AM(3)](https://user-images.githubusercontent.com/103347778/218694467-9bbc54e2-adf2-421e-a9ec-b558fbb14fc3.jpeg)
 ![WhatsApp Image 2020-03-01 at 4 17 58 AM(2)](https://user-images.githubusercontent.com/103347778/218694478-f48e4619-e8a4-4d83-b8e1-a86a3e3d7812.jpeg)